If baseball and apple pie is the national pastime for America, what are we to do now that all sports are virtually shut down?

 10. Learn Something on YouTube

-YouTube is full of insightful videos that can teach you how to knit, do yoga, or even learn another language.
+YouTube is full of insightful videos that teach you how to knit, do yoga, or even learn another language.

 11. Call an Old Friend